Skip to content

 The second is shorter.
 For any number with a single correct answer (a fee, a closing price for a named day, a figure from a filing) one direct look at the source takes about thirty seconds and catches every miss the examples above describe.
 I wrote up the thirty-second version of this check on its own.
 There’s nothing clever about it.
 It’s the step nobody does, which is why the made-up numbers travel as far as they do.

 What worked: On fixed, published facts (fees, tickers, holding counts, the shape of an answer) ChatGPT was reliable across the tally, and a useful first pass.
-When it didn’t have live data, it sometimes declined cleanly, which is the right behaviour.
+Without live data it sometimes declined cleanly, which is the right behaviour.

 What didn’t: Precise, moving figures invented and presented as fact, with no tell: a “live” price that never printed, a yield given identically for two funds that pay differently, and the same live-data question answered three different ways across three sessions.
 Searching the web didn’t save it; in one case a tool that searched served a stale figure anyway.

 Bottom line: Useful, with a hard line drawn through the middle.
-ChatGPT is wrong in a predictable pattern, not at random: safe on cheap fixed facts, unreliable on precise moving ones, and confident either way.
+ChatGPT is wrong in a predictable pattern: safe on cheap fixed facts, unreliable on precise moving ones, and confident either way.
 What would change the verdict: a tool that marks, inside the answer, which numbers it checked against a named source today and which it generated.

-The question that helps isn’t “how often is ChatGPT wrong.”
-It’s “which kind of question is it answering”, and once you can sort the fixed from the moving on sight, you know which number to check before you trust it, and which you can let go.
+The question that helps is “which kind of question is it answering” more than “how often is ChatGPT wrong”, and once you can sort the fixed from the moving on sight, you know which number to check before you trust it, and which you can let go.

 Ben Dixon